PoorHttp/PoorWSGI/doc/documentation.rst

 Response
 ````````
-Response object is one of base element of WSGI application.
-Response is object
+A Response object is one of the basic elements of a WSGI application.
+Response is
-which have full data, to return valid HTTP answer to client.
-Status code,
+an object that contains all the necessary data to return a valid HTTP answer to
-text reason of status code, headers and body.
+the client: status code, text reason for the status code, headers, and body.
 That's all.
-All values returned
-from handlers is transform to Response object if it is possible.
-If handlers
+All values returned from handlers are transformed to a Response
-return valid Response it will be returns.
+object if possible.
+If a handler returns a valid Response, it will be returned
+as-is.

-Response have some functionality, to be useful like write method, to appending
+Response has some useful functionality, such as the write method for appending
-to body with auto-counting ``Content-Length``, or some headers additional work.
+to the body with auto-counting of ``Content-Length``, and additional header
+management.

 .. code:: python